 Parent and Child Fostering involves a foster parent providing a placement to both the child and their parent.
 The parent may be a mother or father (of any age) and usual is offered where the parent is experiencing difficulties parenting their child.
 Usually parent and child placements involve the foster parent closely monitoring and assisting or empowering the care provided by the parent and assessing their ability to meet the child’s ongoing needs if they were to have sole care of the child in the future.
 We provide a range of specialist training and support to foster parents who provide these placements and often carers will have already had experience of parenting their own child. foster parents will also have to be prepared to attend court and maintain accurate written records.

 Short break / Respite fostering:

-Short break/Respite fostering allows existing family members or existing foster carers to have a short break from the day to day responsibilities of caring for children.
-This type of care can allow family members or foster carers to maintain stability in the longer term placement.
-It can also allow the family or foster carer to have time to spend with other members of their family.
+Short break/Respite fostering allows existing family members or existing foster parents to have a short break from the day to day responsibilities of caring for children.
+This type of care can allow family members or foster parents to maintain stability in the longer term placement.
+It can also allow the family or foster parent to have time to spend with other members of their family.
 Short break/respite fostering mostly occurs at weekend or during school holidays for a longer period of perhaps a couple of weeks.